MarcNader/Marc-Nader-Front-End/README.md

 Description:

-This is an example of a website design I created using React js and used Firebase for authentication.
+This is a sample of a Webpage design I created using HTML,CSS3, Bootsrap and SASS
-It is just a UI with no backend.

-Note: it is not fully developped website, but just to give you a sense of feeling of my talents :)